HomeSG Stock B49.SI

 Disciplinary action

 Employees suspected of a Breach will not be considered guilty unless the allegations or suspicions have been proven and they have been given the opportunity to defend themselves.
-It is the responsibility of Management to implement any measures (disciplinary or otherwise) deemed necessary as a result of established Breach incidents in conjunction with the recommendations of the Audit Committee.
-If and when such measures deviate from those recommended by the Audit Committee, they will require the prior approval of the CEO or the Board of Directors.
+It is the responsibility of Management to implement any measures (disciplinary or otherwise) deemed necessary as a result of established breach incidents in conjunction with the recommendations of the AC.
+If and when such measures deviate from those recommended by the AC, they will require the prior approval of the Board of Directors.

 List of Key Contacts